Melvin H. Evans: Elections

 Ralph Moses Paiewonsky resigned as governor of the U.S. Virgin Islands.
 President Richard Nixon initially nominated Peter Bove of Vermont, but withdrew after the Republican members of the Interior and Insular Affairs committee refused to support his nomination.
 Bove faced sexual misconduct allegations and conflict of interests over properties he owned on the islands.
 Evans, a Democrat who became a Republican in 1968, was appointed by Nixon on June 13, 1969, and confirmed by the United States Senate on June 19.
 Evans was the first native-born black man to govern the island.
 Two inaugurations, one on St. Thomas on July 1 and another on St. Croix on July 2, were held for him.

 The Elective Governor Acts of 1968 provided for the governor of the U.S. Virgin Islands to be elected.
 At the time of the 1970 gubernatorial election the Democrats held all of the seats in the legislature and only 1,316 voters were registered Republicans compared to 13,817 Democrats.
 Evans became the territory's first elected governor and the first black person elected governor in the nation after he placed first in the initial round, which saw the Democratic nominee place third, and defeated Cyril King of the Independent Citizens Movement in the run-off.
 King attacked him for selecting David Earle Maas, white man, as his lieutenant governor.
 Evans was sworn in on January 4, 1971, by Supreme Court Justice Thurgood Marshall.
 He lost reelection in 1974.

 Tenure

-25.3 miles of roads were constructed during Evans' first year as governor, more than were constructed in the previous ten years.
+During Evans's first year as governor, 25.3 miles of roads were constructed, which were more than were constructed in the previous ten years.
 The Consumer Protection Council was also formed during his tenure.
 The size of the United States Virgin Islands Police Department rose from 105 to 445 police officers between 1969 and 1974.
 He was critical of prior administrations for prioritizing vacation amenities over other issues.

 In 1971, Evans appointed George O'Reilly Jr. to fill a vacancy in the legislature created by Lew Muckle's death.
 Evans was appointed vice-chair of the Southern Governors' Association under chair George Wallace in 1972, and chaired it from 1973 to 1974.
-He was the first black person to hold both roles.
+He was the first black person to hold each role.